Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: DAG-reduction Representatives of UECs

 Observe that $5$ and $6$ are the only two vertices in $\G$ that are connected by an undirected edge.
 This gives us that the only chain component of $\G$ that is not a singleton is $\{5,6\}$.
 We collapse the vertices $5$ and $6$ in $\G$ to form the chain component $\{5,6\}$, thereby obtaining the corresponding DAG-reduction $\D^{\U}$.

 \end{ex}

-As seen in Example \ref{ex:reduced DAG}, it is essential to identify the 2-paths that are induced in $\U$ by using the clique structure of $\U$.
-The following lemma characterizes all the v-structures of $\D$ by using the minimum edge clique cover of $\U$.
+As seen in Example \ref{ex:reduced DAG}, it is essential to identify the induced 2-paths in $\U$ by using its clique structure.
+The following lemma characterizes all v-structures of $\D$ by using the minimum edge clique cover of $\U$.
 Recall that we use the notation $\{\U\}$ to denote the UEC of DAGs with UEC-representative $\U$.
 In the following, we will use the skeleton of a maximal DAG in $\{\U\}$.
 Let $\widehat\U$ denote the undirected graph with the same vertices as $\U$ that does not contain the edge $v \mathdash w$ if and only if there exist cliques $C_1,C_2,C_3\in\E^\U$ such that $v,w\in C_1$, $v\in C_2$, $w\notin C_2$, $w\in C_3$ and $v\notin C_3$.
 It is shown in the proof of \cite[Lemma~6]{pgm22} that a maximal DAG $\D$ in $\{\U\}$ has skeleton $\widehat\U$.
-We will also make use of edges that are \emph{implied by transitivity} or \emph{partially weakly covered}, defined in the paragraph preceding Example~\ref{ex:unconditional dependence}.
+We also make use of edges that are \emph{implied by transitivity} or \emph{partially weakly covered}, defined in the paragraph preceding Example~\ref{ex:unconditional dependence}.

 \begin{lemma} Let $\U = (V,E)$ be a UEC-representative, and consider a maximal DAG $\D\in \{\U\}$.
 Then a path $( v, x, w)$ is a v-structure in $\D$ if and only if there exist cliques $C_1, C_2 \in \E^\U$ such that $v,x\in C_1$, $w\notin C_1$, $w,x\in C_2$, $v\notin C_2$, and any clique in $\E^\U$ containing $v$ or $w$ also contains $x$. \end{lemma}